Pseudo-Labeling for Massively Multilingual Speech Recognition: Semi-supervised training

 \subsection{Avoiding collapse: cropping warmup period}

 Another difficulty arose from the fact that the utterances of VP (average duration of 30s) are much longer than those of CV (average duration of 5.3s).
 The model trained only on CV generates mostly empty transcripts for VP, a commonly observed failure mode for out-of-domain audio or utterances longer than those observed during training~\cite{higuchi2021momentum, likhomanenko2021cape, chiu2021rnn}.
 Semi-supervised learning failed as a result, usually collapsing to generating all blanks even for the labeled data.
 To acclimate the model to the longer VP utterances, we use a warmup period of 10k updates during which we crop unlabeled audio into 10s segments before running the acoustic model, then stitch the resulting logit sequences back together and decode to obtain PLs.
 The model is then trained on the original uncropped utterance using those PLs.
+Cropping the utterances results in poor pseudo-labels, so after a number of updates, we stop cropping the unlabeled utterances during pseudo-labeling.
+This warmup period approach works better than simply always cropping (Fig. \ref{fig:cropping_pl_performance}).